mathesar-foundation/mathesar-wiki/docs/community/gsoc/project-proposal-template.md

 We recommend creating a Google Doc that follows this structure and sharing it with the mentors.
 Please make sure that all mentors have commenting permissions.

+!!! info "Information"
-> The template starts below this box.
+    The template starts below this box.
 Instructions for each section are provided in infoboxes like this one.
-{.is-info}

 # Project Title